obrien-lab-psu/Failure-to-Form_Native_Entanglements/Chaperone_Client_Associations/README.md

 If you have the [SLUG] then you can use the command files located [here](src/command_lists/Plot_Dnak_simple_motif_scan.cmds) to plot the results for both the experimental and Alphafold datasets used in this work.
 Please modify any other pathing as necessary.

 ### Results of DnaK binding site scans
+We observe no statistical enrichement of DnaK binding sites in entangled regions of essential proteins relative to non-essential proteins regardless of the motif used.

 | Motif        | Structure type | Figure                                                                                     |
 |--------------|----------------|--------------------------------------------------------------------------------------------|
 | Bukau4       | AF             | [Bukau4_ENTonly-True_AF.png](Figures/Dnak_simple_motif_scan/Bukau4_ENTonly-True_AF.png)     |